Try our free ROI calculator. Discover your site's revenue potential.

 And it’s easy to understand why.

 JavaScript allows store owners and developers to create immersive experiences, providing customers with a more user-friendly buying experience.
 This, in turn, translates into higher conversion rates, engagement, and customer loyalty.
-But JS can also become a problem when implemented incorrectly.
+But JS can also become a problem when implemented incorrectly as we look to uncover the common mistakes on JavaScript e-commerce sites.

 In fact, in the same study, Onely found that from all pages analyzed, at least 25% up to 90% of JS content wasn’t indexed.
 So, in today’s article, we’ll explore the five most common mistakes developers and store owners make when implementing JavaScript and how to fix them, improving indexability and ranking.